-- The display_startup_errors directive, on the other hand, is a separate directive since display errors do not handle errors that occur during PHP's startup sequence.
+- The display_startup_errors directive, on the other hand, is separate since display errors do not handle errors that occur during PHP's startup sequence.

 display_errors = on

-In the PHP.ini file, set the display errors directive to "on."
+In the PHP.ini file, set the display errors directive to turn on.
 It will show all errors that can't be seen by just calling the ini_set() function, such as syntax and parsing errors.